hellraiser7/Algorithms/README.md

     - similarly, if height at right ptr is smaller, decrement right ptr.
     - keep track of maxArea.
     - Time: O(n) | Space: O(1)

+### 24. Longest Substring Without Repeating Characters - Leetcode 3
+  - First Solution:
+    - Brute Force O(n^2).
+Find all possible substrings and then check if they have repeating characters.
+Keep tracking maxLength and return it.
+It may go towards O(n^3)